 The amount of people we require for maintenance depends on the project.
 If it's a medium project, then it's around five.

 Their technical support are very good.
 You can chat with the support engineers that are available 24/7 and can provide you with anything you need.
 I haven't had any major incidents that I've really needed them for.

-We used to use Veritas.
+We used Veritas.
 We switched because if I wanted to use a backup and recovery feature plus an archiving feature I would need to buy more software.
-With Commvault, I only need one single license to manage and achieve my targets.
+With Commvault, I only need one license.
 It was not a centralized solution like Commvault is.

 How was the initial setup?